Skip to main content

 • Metrics include base, temporal, and environmental scores.

-• Scores range from 0 to 10; higher scores indicating more severe vulnerabilities.
+• Higher scores means more severe vulnerabilities.

 CVSS Ratings: